badgerloop-software/github-tutorial-template/README.md

 # Instructions (Start Here)

+## Step 0: Install Git

+Download git (here)[https://git-scm.com/downloads].
+Follow the walkthrough, all default options should be good.
+Don't touch them unless you know what you're doing.

 ## Step 1: Clone the Repository
 No matter what project you're working on in Badgerloop, you will always be working in a repository (Repo for short).
 To use git we'll be using the terminal.
 Check out some tutorials on the wiki.
 In this guide you will need to know the following.
 ```